beemdm/scoop-bucket/README.md

 To add this bucket to your Scoop or Shovel installation, run one of the following commands:

 ```
-scoop bucket add tlz https://github.com/TheLastZombie/scoop-bucket
+scoop bucket add sun https://github.com/TheLastZombie/scoop-bucket
-shovel bucket add tlz https://github.com/TheLastZombie/scoop-bucket
+shovel bucket add sun https://github.com/TheLastZombie/scoop-bucket
 ```

-**tlz** is the recommended title, though you can replace it with any name you'd like.
+**sun** is the recommended title, though you can replace it with any name you'd like.

 ## Uninstallation

 If you decide you no longer need this bucket, run one of the following commands to uninstall it:

 ```
-scoop bucket rm tlz
+scoop bucket rm sun
-shovel bucket rm tlz
+shovel bucket rm sun
 ```

 This will not remove any applications installed from this bucket, though it will prevent you from getting any new updates for them.

-If you chose a different title during the installation above, you'll have to replace **tlz** with the one you chose.
+If you chose a different title during the installation above, you'll have to replace **sun** with the one you chose.

 ## Applications